Ski & Sail Greenland: West Coast and Eternity Fjord (May 11-18, 2027)

 This setup provides a stable base of operations while at sea.

-We have a travel guarantee with the Swedish Legal, Financial and Administrative Services Agency (Kammarkollegiet).
+We are covered by a statutory guarantee provided by the Swedish Legal, Financial and Administrative Services Agency (Kammarkollegiet).

-This guarantee ensures that you can receive compensation if any part of your package trip or linked travel arrangement is cancelled because we become insolvent.
-It also protects you by covering the parts of the trip we are responsible for if they cannot be delivered.
+This guarantee protects you financially in the event that we become insolvent.
+It ensures that you may receive compensation if any part of your package trip or linked travel arrangement is cancelled, and it covers the services we are responsible for if they cannot be delivered as planned.

 What's included